-There are two main ways to purchase gap insurance: through your insurance company or through the car dealership.
+There are two main ways to purchase gap protection: through your insurance company or through the car dealership.

-Most insurance companies offer gap insurance for a few extra dollars a month.
+Most companies offer gap coverage for a few extra dollars a month.
 Additionally, you can get something called loan coverage or lease coverage, which serves the same function as gap coverage.
 Though rates vary, you'll usually spend a few extra bucks a month.

-If you buy gap coverage through your auto dealership, it's going to cost a lot more.
-I've seen dealerships sell this kind of coverage for $500 to $650 and even upwards of $1,000.
-For obvious reasons, it's better to purchase gap coverage through your insurance company.
+If you buy gap coverage through your auto dealership, may even going to cost a lot more.
+I have seen dealerships sell this kind of coverage for $500 to $650 and even upwards of $1,000.
+For obvious reasons, it's better to purchase gap coverage through your company.

 No matter what type of gap coverage you choose, make sure that it covers ALL types of loss, including natural disasters like floods, theft and accidents.